 Benefit Description You pay Surgical procedures (cont.)
 High Option Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Nothing Voluntary sterilization (e.g. vasectomy) Treatment of burns We cover Cochlear Implants for members under age 18.
-The member must have bilateral hearing loss and must meet the Cochlear Implant criteria and be prior authorized by the GHC- SCW Care Management Department.
+Voluntary starilization (a g use actom) Nothing Voluntary sterilization (e.g. vasectomy) Treatment of burns • We cover Cochlear Implants for members under age 18.
+The member must have bilateral hearing loss and must meet the Cochlear Implant criteria and be prior authorized by the GHC-SCW Care Management Department.
 Nothing Not covered: All Charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot; (see Foot care) Bilateral cochlear implants Reconstructive surgery High Option Surgery to correct a functional defect Nothing • Surgery to correct a condition caused by injury or illness if: - the condition produced a major effect on the member's appearance and - the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, and webbed fingers and toes. • Surgical treatment for gender reassignment is limited to the following: For female to male surgery: mastectomy, hysterectomy, vaginectomy, salpingo- oophorectomy - For male to female surgery: penectomy, orchiectomy • All stages of breast reconstruction surgery following a mastectomy/lumpectomy with radiation and chemotherapy resulting in asymmetry , such as: - surgery to produce a symmetrical appearance of breasts - treatment of any physical complications, such as lymphedema - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All Charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury.
-This includes any cosmetic services or surgical procedures performed for psychological reasons.
+Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, and webbed fingers and toes. • Gender reassignment surgery must be deemed medically necessary pursuant to GHC-SCW medical policy and is limited to mastectomy, hysterectomy, salpingo-oophorectomy, ovariectomy, orchiectomy, metoidioplasty, phalloplasty, vaginalplasty, penectomy, clitoroplasty, labiaplasty, vaginectomy, scrotoplasty, urethroplasty and testicular prosthesis. • All stages of breast reconstruction surgery following a mastectomy/lumpectomy with radiation and chemotherapy resulting in asymmetry , such as: - surgery to produce a symmetrical appearance of breasts - treatment of any physical complications, such as lymphedema - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: All Charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury.
+This includes any cosmetic services or surgical procedures performed for psychological reasons. • Gender reassignment surgical procedures other than those listed above.